 Nevada does not issue temporary licenses.
 You must be licensed to offer or provide engineering in Nevada.

-For review at our July 20 Board Meeting
+For review at the July 8, 2021 Board Meeting

-For review at our September 7 Board Meeting
+For review at the September 16, 2021 Board Meeting

-For review at our November 9 Board Meeting
+For review at the November 11, 2021 Board Meeting

 Are you a licensed Canadian engineer?

 If you are a Canadian professional engineer (PEng), you can be licensed as a professional engineer (PE) in Nevada.
 First, check with Engineers Canada to confirm you are listed on the Engineers Canada Mobility Register.
 Click here to apply to the Engineers Canada Mobility Register.
-Next, go to NCEES.org and apply for a NCEES record.
-After your record is completed, you must request NCEES transmit the record to us.
-We cannot do this for you.
-Lastly, apply on-line for a comity license with Nevada.
+Next, contact Jasmine Bailey at firstname.lastname@example.org for a comity license application and information on the licensing process.

 Are you a licensed structural engineer?